Alcohol & substance misuse – advice for all

 - Primary Care

 - Dental Teams.

-Practitioners can find these courses on the website www.e-lfh.org.uk/programmes/alcohol
+Practitioners can find these courses on the e-learning for healthcare website at www.e-lfh.org.uk/programmes/alcohol

 Sources of advice